pierreay/phasesca/README.md

 Main repository of the PhaseSCA project.

+This project is about demonstrating the exploitation of phase-modulated emanations in electromagnetic side-channel analysis using software-defined radios (SDRs), instead of exploiting amplitude-modulated emanations as it is more conventionally done in the literature.
-This repository contains the data and experiments of the project.
+This repository mainly contains documentation, sources and experiments of the project.
+Small data files are stored directly in this repository, but datasets are stored on [Zenodo](https://zenodo.org/) (refer to [TCHES artifact](./docs/2025-01-23_tches-artifact/README.md)) and duplicated offline in another repository using [git-annex](https://git-annex.branchable.com/).

 ## Publication

-This project led to the following [TCHES](https://tches.iacr.org/) publication: *Pierre Ayoub, Aurélien Hernandez, Romain Cayre, Aurélien Francillon, Clémentine Maurice (2025), PhaseSCA: Exploiting Phase-Modulated Emanations in Side Channels.
+This project led to the following [TCHES](https://tches.iacr.org/) publication: *Pierre Ayoub, Aurélien Hernandez, Romain Cayre, Aurélien Francillon, Clémentine Maurice (2025).
+PhaseSCA: Exploiting Phase-Modulated Emanations in Side Channels.
 IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES'25). https://tches.iacr.org/index.php/TCHES/article/view/11934 https://hal.science/hal-04726109*

-This project is also part of my Ph.D.
-Thesis, not yet published.
+This project is also part of my PhD thesis: *Pierre Ayoub (2024).
+Compromising Electromagnetic Emanations: Side-Channel Leakages in Embedded Devices.
+Sorbonne Université. https://theses.fr/2024SORUS558 https://theses.hal.science/tel-05008752*

 ## How to cite